You have created a word document and want to share it with your target audience. It could be to share:

 4. Create a Rich Text QR Code

 Wondering what a Rich Text QR Code is?
 When scanned, it shows the encoded content to your end-users.
-You do not need to create a document, copy a shareable link to it or convert it to a PDF, and then create a QR Code.
+And you can format this text as you like.

 This method gives you full control of the document content.
 And also provides a great user experience.

-As users scan the QR Code, a mobile-optimized page will open in their phone browser.
-It will have all the content that you want to share with them—titles, text, and images.
+As users scan this QR Code, a mobile-optimized page opens on their phone’s browser.
+It contains all the content that you want to share with the end-users such as titles, text, and images.

-Here is how you can create a Rich Text QR Code:
+How to create a Rich Text QR Code

 a.
 Go to Scanova QR Code Generator

 b.
 From QR Code categories, select Rich Text QR Code

 c.
 Enter the content you want to encode in the QR Code.
 You can even format it as you want and add up to 10 description boxes and buttons.

 e.
 Two QR Code designs will appear on your screen.
 You can select either of them

 That’s it.
 Your QR Code will be created.